karrioapi/karrio/README.md

 ### Shipping for platforms

 With Karrio, you can extend your platform with native shipping capabilities.
-Improve merchants, shippers and customers experience on your Marketplace, eCommerce, ERP, WMS, OMS, 3PL and Logistics platform.
+Improve shippers, merchants and customers experience on your Marketplace, eCommerce, ERP, WMS, OMS, 3PL and Logistics platform.

 ### Shipping for enterprise